liux0614/prof.song.github.io/_posts/2019-03-07-working-towards-open.md

 When open means everything to everyone, we lose touch with the heart of open, and it starts to mean nothing at all.

-Beyond the Pitch
+## Selling Open (we're here to change the world)

 Over the past few years I have been to many Open Education events, talks, and workshops.
 And most of these events have had the same rhetoric.
 Open Education will change the world.
 Open Education is about everyone, everywhere having access to better education.
 All we, the participants, need to do to create a better, more open and equitable education system, is master a 30 second elevator pitch.
 We need to be prepared to rebut the sceptics.
 We need to memorize the facts:

-39%: the average rate of food insecurity for postsecondary students according to a study of five major Canadian Universities.
+* 39%: the average rate of food insecurity for postsecondary students according to a study of five major Canadian Universities.

-65% of students surveyed by U.S. PIRG in a multi-institution massive survey report electing to not buy a textbook.
+* 65% of students surveyed by U.S. PIRG in a multi-institution massive survey report electing to not buy a textbook.
-93% of students in a course using OER perform as well or better, according to a metanalysis of several efficacy studies.
+* 93% of students in a course using OER perform as well or better, according to a metanalysis of several efficacy studies.

 And then we need to sell Open Education as the solution.